dbmdz/solr-ocrhighlighting/docs/formats.md

 - **Word**: *required*

-These block types can be used in the [`hl.ocr.limitBlock` and `hl.ocr.contextBlock` query parameters](query.md#params) to control how snippets are generated.
+These block types can be used in the [`hl.ocr.limitBlock` and `hl.ocr.contextBlock` query parameters](query.md#available-highlighting-parameters) to control how the plugin generates snippets.

 ## hOCR